farhanacsebd/basic-js/README.md

 console.log(fullName);
 ```

-#### If you take a number as a string, you need to tell the type of the number-
+#### In here.If you take a number as a string, you need to tell the type of the number-

 ```javascript